SrGaabriel/deck/README.md

 ## Documentation

 You can find deck's documentation [here](https://github.com/SrGaabriel/deck/wiki).
 Although incomplete, it covers some little more complex topics.
-If you want to contribute with the wiki, feel more than glad to do so.
+If you want to contribute with the wiki, feel more than free to do so.

 If problems arise while using the API, you can either open a [GitHub Issue](https://github.com/SrGaabriel/deck/issues/new), or contact me in either my Discord (Gaabriel#1911) or my Guilded (SrGaabriel).

 ## Implementating

-We do not have an official repository/artifact, so the only available way is to compile the library yourself and implement it.
+We do not have an official repository/artifact yet, so the only available way is to compile the library yourself and implement it.

 ## Thanks